SheaMeyers/typeorm-user-microservice/README.md

 ### Notes

 - Password are stored encrypted using bcryptjs https://www.npmjs.com/package/bcryptjs
-- Avatars are stored in the filesystem using a docker volumes
+- Avatars are stored in the filesystem using a docker volume (https://docs.docker.com/storage/volumes/)
 - 3 test users are created when the program is launched
 - Only the `userName` and `password` are required to create a user.
     `firstName`, `lastName`, and `avatar` are optional.